 Financial reporting standards for companies based in foreign markets differ from those in the U.S. Additionally, foreign securities markets generally are smaller and less liquid than U.S. markets.
-To the extent that the Fund invests in non-U.S. dollar denominated foreign securities, changes in currency exchange rates may affect the U.S. dollar value of foreign securities or the income or gain received on these securities.
+To the extent that the fund invests in non-US dollar denominated foreign securities, changes in currency exchange rates may affect the US dollar value of foreign securities or the income or gain received on these securities.

 Eurozone Risk.
 A number of countries in the European Union ("EU") have experienced, and may continue to experience, severe economic and financial difficulties.
 In particular, many EU nations are susceptible to economic risks associated with high levels of debt.
 As a result, financial markets in the EU have been subject to increased volatility and declines in asset values and liquidity.
 Responses to these financial problems by European governments, central banks, and others, including austerity measures and reforms, may not work, may result in social unrest, and may limit future growth and economic recovery or have other unintended consequences.
-The risk of investing in securities in the European markets may also be heightened due to the United Kingdom's withdrawal from the EU (known as "Brexit"), and there is a risk that other EU countries may pursue a similar withdrawal.
-Significant uncertainty remains regarding ramifications of the United Kingdom's withdrawal from the EU, and any adverse economic and political effects such withdrawal may have on the United Kingdom, other EU countries and the global economy.
+The risk of investing in securities in the European markets may also be heightened due to the referendum in which the United Kingdom voted to exit the EU (known as "Brexit").
+Significant uncertainty exists regarding the United Kingdom's anticipated withdrawal from the EU and any adverse economic and political effects such withdrawal may have on the United Kingdom, other EU countries and the global economy.
 To the extent that the Fund has exposure to European markets or to transactions tied to the value of the euro, these events could negatively affect the value and liquidity of the Fund's investments.
+All of these developments may continue to significantly affect the economies of all EU countries, which in turn may have a material adverse effect on the Fund's investments in such countries, other countries that depend on EU countries for significant amounts of trade or investment, or issuers with exposure to debt issued by certain EU countries.